 How to claim your retirement savings

-Getting at your money can be difficult, and the rules are often imposed by the plan design rather than regulations.
-“The law allows for distributions in a few circumstances, but plans don’t have to be that generous,” says Littell.
+Normally, getting at your money can be difficult, and the rules are often imposed by the plan design rather than regulations.

 For instance, regulations allow you to access the money by:

 - Taking out a loan.